 Burnsville Sanitary Landfill, Inc. owns and operates the Burnsville Sanitary Landfill (BSL) in the City of Burnsville.
-BSL is a wholly-owned subsidiary of Waste Management, Inc. In January, 1997, the MPCA modified and reissued the permit for the facility.
+BSL is a wholly-owned subsidiary of Waste Management, Inc. In January 1997, the MPCA modified and reissued the permit for the facility.
 The permit authorized construction of three demolition and construction debris cells, with the remaining landfill cells dedicated to the disposal of MMSW.

 In 2002, the MPCA permitted BSL to expand the MMSW landfill capacity within Phases 24 and 25.
 In calendar year 2005, BSL landfilled approximately 265,000 tons of MMSW and 99,000 tons of industrial solid waste in the MMSW cells.
 In FY 2006, the MPCA certified the Phase 20 slope liner, the Stage IV final cover, and a modification of the leachate force main.
 In FY 2007, the MPCA approved a permit for horizontal expansion.
-Current capacity is projected to be sufficient through 2020.
+BSL landfilled 271,000 tons of MMSW in 2011, and 87,000 tons of industrial and demolition debris.
+Current capacity is projected to be sufficient through 2020 at current volumes.

-In FY 2010, BSL continued with MSW cell construction and closure to implement the 2007 permit modification.
-BSL has submitted an application to the MPCA to reclassify certain permitted, but as yet unconstructed, demolition cells.
-The MPCA is reviewing that application.
-If approved, the classification of those unconstructed cells would change from demolition waste to industrial waste.
+BSL continued with MMSW cell construction and closure to implement the 2007 permit modification.
+BSL submitted an application to the MPCA to reclassify certain permitted, but as yet unconstructed, demolition cells.
+The MPCA reviewed that application and issued the modified permit in April 2011.
+The permit approved changing the proposed lined cells in the north development area from demo to industrial waste cells.